 The penny stock rules require broker-dealers, prior to a transaction in a penny stock not otherwise exempt from the rules, to make a special suitability determination for the purchaser to receive the purchaser's written consent to the transaction prior to sale, to deliver standardized risk disclosure documents prepared by the SEC that provides information about penny stocks and the nature and level of risks in the penny stock market.
 The broker-dealer must also provide the customer with current bid and offer quotations for the penny stock.
 In addition, the penny stock regulations require the broker-dealer to deliver, prior to any transaction involving a penny stock, a disclosure schedule prepared by the SEC relating to the penny stock market, unless the broker-dealer or the transaction is otherwise exempt.
 A broker-dealer is also required to disclose commissions payable to the broker-dealer and the registered representative and current quotations for the securities.
-Finally, a broker-dealer is required to send monthly statements disclosing recent price information with respect to the penny stock held in a customer's account and information with respect to the limited market in penny stocks.
+Finally, a broker-dealer is required to the penny stock held in a customer's account and information with respect to the limited market in penny stocks.